menu

 Setting & Lifestyle

-Because of many things, Hibernia is a great place for families with children to consider.
-First of all, many other families with children live here, making Hibernia a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Hibernia has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Hibernia is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hibernia’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Hibernia is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Hibernia, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-As is often the case in a small town, Hibernia doesn't have a public transportation system that people use for their commute.
+Hibernia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics